If you struggle with healthy eating and your body and you’re sick of soul-sucking strategies trying to maintain or change it, you’re not alone.

 Healthy Eating Doesn’t Mean Perfect Eating

-Do you know what’s healthier than kale?
+If you think healthy eating means perfect eating, think again.
+Because you know what’s even healthier than kale?
 A good relationship with food and your body.
-If our pursuit of healthy eating doesn’t consider our relationship with food we are missing a critical ingredient.
-While we understand the importance of healthy human relationships we often overlook our relationship with food, though it’s one of the longest relationships we’ll […]Read More
+If your pursuit of healthy eating doesn’t consider your relationship with food you’re missing a critical ingredient.
+While I bet you understand the importance of healthy human relationships, you might overlook […]Read More

 How to embrace your aging body – Fifty is the new fifty